MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Conclusion

 \section{Conclusion}

 This article presented a new benchmark for machine learning systems on sequence classification.
 This benchmark, called MLRegTest, contains training, development, and test sets from 1,800 regular languages spread across 16 subregular classes.
-These languages are organized according to their logical complexity (monadic second order, first order, propositional, or monomial expressions) and the kind of logical literals (string, tier-string, subsequence, or combinations thereof).
+These languages are organized according to their logical complexity (monadic second order, first order, propositional, or propositional under additional restrictions) and the kind of logical literals (string, tier-string, subsequence, or combinations thereof).
 The logical complexity and choice of literal provides a systematic way to understand different kinds of long-distance dependencies in regular languages, and therefore to understand the capacities of different ML systems to learn such long-distance dependencies.

 In addition to providing three nested training sets for each language, MLRegTest provides four test sets according to two binary parameters: string length (short/long) and data generation (random/adversarial).